eclipse-vertx/vert.x/README.md

 > mvn test
 ```

-Tests can be run with specified HTTP port.
+Tests can be run with specified HTTP port and/or HTTPS port.

 ```
-> mvn test -Dvertx.httpPort=8888
+> mvn test -Dvertx.httpPort=8888 -Dvertx.httpsPort=4044
 ```

 Vert.x supports native transport on BSD and Linux, to run the tests with native transport